Room 669 Jon M. Huntsman Hall

 Overview

 Professor Jonker is a South African citizen and studied law in South Africa shortly after the democratic transition and the certification of the post-apartheid constitution.
-While a researcher at the District Six Museum and graduate student at the University of Cape Town he wrote about the legal and ethical dimensions of cultural property.
+He worked at the District Six Museum during the 2000s, during which time he wrote about the legal and ethical dimensions of intellectual property, heritage, and cultural memory.

 Education